A complete guide to OCR Twenty First Century GCSE Biology

 Good to know

 Where students lose marks The most common mistake on practical-based questions is failing to link the practical to an Ideas about Science point.
-Examiners often follow a method question with "how reliable is the conclusion" or "suggest one improvement to the method".
+Past paper patterns often pair a method question with an evaluation follow-up such as "how reliable is the conclusion" or "suggest one improvement to the method".
 Practise pairing every PAG with its likely evaluation question.

 Grading and tier choice